Logo Holidayhome.com Logo Holidayhome.com

 Tiel is a city in Gelderland, close to the Waal river, with a history dating back to medieval times.
 Today, it’s a vibrant city with a range of attractions.
 The historic city centre features old city walls, the Kerkstraat with its many historic buildings, and the town hall.
 There are also museums such as the Stedelijk Museum Tiel, the Museum van de Waal, and the Memorial Museum.
 Tiel is also home to the Flipje & Streekmuseum, which tells the story of the famous local mascot, Flipje, and shares interesting information about the town’s history.

-If you’re planning a holiday in the Betuwe and looking for suitable accommodation, rent a comfortable holiday home through Vakantiehuisjes.nl.
+If you’re planning a holiday in the Betuwe and looking for suitable accommodation, rent a comfortable holiday home through Holidayhome.com.
 The holiday homes in the Betuwe are well-equipped and suitable for families or larger groups.
 Many parks offer facilities to make your stay even more enjoyable, and a holiday bungalow gives you all the freedom you need.
 There are also plenty of privately owned holiday cottages available.
 For example, you can find pet-friendly holiday homes, accommodation for groups of 8 or more.
-Whatever type of holiday home you’re looking for, you’re sure to find it on Vakantiehuisjes.nl.
+Whatever type of holiday home you’re looking for, you’re sure to find it on Holidayhome.com.

 Frequently Asked Questions about the Betuwe